Our Gender Pay Gap 20194 April 2019

-In preparing this second annual report, we’ve assessed the reward received by everyone who works with and provides services for us (employees, casual workers and contractors) in the April 2018 pay month.
+In preparing this third annual report, we’ve assessed the reward received by everyone who works with and provides services for us (employees, casual workers and contractors) in the April 2019 pay month.

-We had a mid-point (median) gender pay gap of 6 per cent, again lower than the national average of 9 per cent.
+We had a mid-point (median) gender pay gap of 11 per cent.

 We have formed a new board structure including a remuneration committee guided by clear terms of reference to further ensure accountability for pay decisions.